aqibos/ml-blog/README.md

 * `src/middleware` - Contains all middleware to be used.
 * `src/utilities` - Contains all utility files

+#### API Endpoints

+* POST /users
+* POST /login
+* DELETE /logout
+* GET /blogs
+* POST /blogs
+* PUT /blogs
+* DELETE /blogs
+* GET /comments
+* POST /comments
+* PUT /comments
+* DELETE /comments

+### Data Layer

+The database is a Postgres relational database.
+All queries/schemas are written using a query/schema builder, by the name of [Knex.JS](http://knexjs.org/).
+Knex.js allows SQL language-independent queries and schemas to be written in javascript.
+Knex.js supports Postgres, MSSQL, MySQL, MariaDB, SQLite3, and Oracle, so switching between database technologies should be easier.

+#### Code

+Database scripts are located in the ml-blog-api project, under the `database/` directory.

 ## Enhancements

 With more time, I would have liked to do the following: